Dharmesh-Shah/ItemzAPI/ItemzAPI/01 Docs and Notes/Concept-Of-Type/Concept-Of-Type.md

 Below are few of the example requirement types

-* Stakeholder Requirements - Mainly describes what sponsoros expects.
+* Stakeholder Requirements - Mainly describes what sponsors expects.
 * Business Requirements - Capturing Need of the business
 * Users Requirements - Users expectations from a given product / services
 * Constrains Requirements - Boundaries and compliance related expectations